 Waseda University, Japan

-Keiji Kimura received the Ph.D degrees in electrical engineering from Waseda University in 2001.
-He was an assistant professor in 2004, associate professor in 2005, and professor in 2012 at Waseda University.
-He is a director of Green Computing System Research Organization in Waseda from 2019.
-He is a recipient of 2014 MEXT (Ministry of Education, Culture, Sports, Science and Technology in Japan) award.
+Keiji Kimura received a Ph.D. in electrical engineering from Waseda University in 2001.
+He was an assistant professor in 2004, an associate professor in 2005, and a professor in 2012 at Waseda University.
+He has been a director of the Green Computing System Research Organization in Waseda since 2019.
+He received the 2014 MEXT (Ministry of Education, Culture, Sports, Science and Technology in Japan) award.
 His research interest includes multicore processor architecture and parallelizing compiler technologies.
-He is a member of IPSJ, ACM and IEEE.
-He has served on program committee of many conferences.
+He is a member of IPSJ, ACM, and IEEE.
+He has served on the program committee of many conferences.

-If you wish to modify any information or update your photo, please contact the Publicity Chair at the following address:
+If you wish to modify any information or update your photo, please contact the Web Chair at the following address: